memberwise/docs/mrm/alerts/creating-an-alert.md

 You can add any number of rules to an alert, although it's best to keep your alert rules simple.
 Rules can be numbers, strings of text or dates.

+If "Pop up alert" is toggled on, you can also toggle "Force Acknowledgement".
+This will add an input in the dialog box that forces the user to type "I UNDERSTAND" before they can move further into the account.

 All rules in an alert must evaluate to "true" for the alert to trigger.

 The "field" option can be any item within a record, this includes items like warning codes, tracking records, etc. Below are some example alerts to help in your alert creation.